logicalparadox/hakaru/README.md

 Basically, this tiny module allows you to count either marks or differences between the start time and end time of an action.
 If it does become signifantly useful for something I will develop into a full module.
-Right now, publsihed simply for educational purposes.
+Right now, published simply for educational purposes.

 ## Usage